‘We Needed To Tease Out The Secret Sauce – That Key Insight That Already Existed In The Organisation’

 As a specialist in energy management, critical power supply and IT infrastructure, and with a stable of world-class engineers at its Irish based Global Competence Centre, Hanley Energy has deep expertise in the rapidly evolving critical power sector.

 Recognising the advantage this expertise could offer to clients in strategic decision-making processes, Hanley Energy made a conscious move to bring this value add-on front and centre.

-An MBS graduate with over 18 years experience in client management and engagement, Andrew’s tasked with leading a consultancy division which unlock value for clients by combining Hanley Energy’s expert ability with its innovative portfolio of products and services.
+An MBS graduate with over 18 years experience in client management and engagement, Andrew’s tasked with leading a consultancy and sales division which unlock value for clients by combining Hanley Energy’s expert ability with its innovative portfolio of products and services.